microsoft/MixedReality-GraphicsTools-Unreal/Docs/Effects.md

 # Effects

-Graphics Tools contains a handful of effects that a commonly found in Mixed Reality applications.
+Graphics Tools contains a handful of effects that are commonly found in Mixed Reality applications.
 Effects normally exist as a single [material function](https://docs.unrealengine.com/en-US/RenderingAndGraphics/Materials/Functions/index.html) which can be dropped into a material graph.
 Expect the library of effects to grow over time with subsequent Graphics Tools releases.

 ![Effects](Images/FeatureCards/Effects.png)